Oahu Fall Mini Sessions | Should I Book a Mini?

 4. Families Who Love Candid, Playful Shots

 The best candid moments happen when everyone relaxes and forgets about the camera.
-That takes time, which minis don’t always allow.
-If you’re after those true-to-life moments of your family being themselves, a full session gives us the space to do that.
+That takes time, which minis don’t allow.

 5. Newborn Sessions

-Newborns need breaks for feeding, snuggling, and soothing—things that don’t fit into a quick, rushed timeline.
-For newborns, a full session is always the best option because we can take our time and make sure your baby is comfortable.
+Babies need plenty of breaks for feeding, snuggling, and soothing—things that don’t fit into a quick, rushed timeline.
+For newborns, a completely different session flow is needed and does not fit with a mini session format.

 The Bottom Line: